mgbowe1/Secure-Password-Storage/README.md

 In the headings below, replace the silly names and GitHub handles with your actual ones.

-### Susan Scheme @susanscheme
-will write the....
+### Michael Bowe @mgbowe1
+I will write the rsa algorithm since I've been studying cryptography in Discrete Structures II.
+I will also write the ui regarding password insertion.

 ### Leonard Lambda @lennylambda
 will work on...

-### Frank Functions @frankiefunk
-Frank is team lead.
-Additionally, Frank will work on...
-a